heinc1010/BAMixChecker/docs/Input.rst

     RGPU=machine \
     RGSM=sample

-Additional recommanded processing for accurate variant discovery with GATK is instrcted in https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165.
+.. seealso:: Additional recommanded processing for accurate variant discovery with GATK is instrcted in https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165.

 To run BAMixChecker, the directory path of bam files with –d option or a list of bam files with –l is required.